faizalrf/documentation/Circular-Replication.md

                                 ...
 ```

-We can already see that the Node-1 has replicated the two transactions from the Node-2 `20-2000-2` We can also confirm if the new database and table have been created on this node or not?
+We can see that Node-1 has replicated the two transactions from the Node-2 `20-2000-2`.
+We can also confirm if the new database and table have been created on this node or not?

 ```
 MariaDB [(none)]> use testdb;